Blockchain ticketing platform: what we built for BCOLBD 2021

 Dynamic Floor Pricing: The contract can adjust prices based on real-time demand metrics, finding the optimal balance between accessibility and value capture.

-Automatic Royalties: When tickets are resold, the smart contract automatically directs a portion of the payment to original stakeholders.
+Automatic Royalties: When tickets are resold through the platform marketplace, the contract can automatically direct a portion of the payment to original stakeholders.
 For example:

-This ensures that if ticket values increase, the value is shared with those who created it.
+This ensures that if ticket values increase on-platform, value is shared with those who created it.

 Transparent Fee Structure: Unlike traditional ticketing where fees are often hidden or revealed late in the purchase process, blockchain enables complete transparency.
 All fees and distributions are visible on-chain and known upfront.